Resurgamm/resurgamm.github.io/_posts/2025-03-03-「Lecture Notes」CS 225.md

 };
 ```

-Where `private` indicates that part of the content is private and cannot be accessed or invoked externally, but can only be accessed internally by the class, and `public` represents public properties and methods that can be directly accessed or invoked by the outside world.
+Where `private` indicates that part of the content is private and cannot be accessed or invoked externally, but can only be accessed internally by the `class`, and `public` represents public properties and methods that can be directly accessed or invoked by the outside world.

-In general, the attribute members of a class should be set to `private`, and `public` is only reserved for those function interfaces that are used by outsiders, but this is not mandatory, and can be adjusted as needed.
+In general, the attribute members of a `class` should be set to `private`, and `public` is only reserved for those function interfaces that are used by outsiders, but this is not mandatory, and can be adjusted as needed.

-### $\texttt{Constructors}$
+### $\texttt{Constructor}$

 Constructor is the first function called when a new object of a given `class` or `struct` is created.